CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Sonde_Review.md

 rm(tmp)
 ```

-Do, most sonde data appears to be downcast data, with data collected at
+Most sonde data appears to be downcast data, with data collected at
 (or near) specific depths.
 It looks like there has been inconsistency of
 handling shallow water samples.
 Some sites shallow samples may have been
 used to estomate Kd